plgd-dev/hub/docs/guide/deployment/coap-gateway.md

 - OCF CoAP Gateway processes events from Resources, by issuing a proper CoAP request to the device and raising an event with the response
 - OCF CoAP Gateway has to process a waiting request within the configured time, or set the device as offline

+### API

+CoAP APIs of the Cloud Service are defined in [OCF Device To Cloud Services Specification](https://openconnectivity.org/specs/OCF_Device_To_Cloud_Services_Specification_v2.2.3.pdf).

+- POST /oic/sec/account - sign up the device with authorization code
+- DELETE /oic/sec/account - sign off the device with access token
+- POST /oic/sec/tokenrefresh - refresh access token with refresh token
+- POST /oic/sec/session - sign in the device with access token and with login true
+- POST /oic/sec/session - sign out the device with access token and with login false
+- POST /oic/rd - publish resources from the signed device
+- DELETE /oic/rd - unpublish resources from the signed device
+- GET /oic/res - discover all cloud devices resources from the signed device
+- GET /oic/route/{deviceID}/{href} - get/observe resource of the cloud device from signed device
+- POST /oic/route/{deviceID}/{href} - update resource of the cloud device from signed device
+- DELETE /oic/route/{deviceID}/{href} - delete resource of the cloud device from signed device

 ## Docker Image

 ```bash